wandyezj/wandyezj.github.io/docs/_posts/2024-05-04-consent-to-care.md

 ## The Relationship between Developer and Consumer

 The relationship between software developers and consumers is unequal.
 Consumers want to use software, and typically lack the ability to assess or limit the software to only do what they want.
-Developers can pretty much do whatever they want in software as long as it's useful and isn't obviously bad people will use it.
+Developers can pretty much do whatever they want in software, as long as it's useful - and isn't obviously bad - people will use it.

 It's difficult to assess a piece of softwares: